dantonnoriega/dantonnoriega.me/CV/index.md

 ### PROGRAMMING

 #### *Primary*
-- ***R***: 2+ years of experience.
+- **R** 4+ years of experience.
 Preferred programming language.
-Conduct most personal/dissertation research and consulting in R. Expert user of the `data.table` package for very large data files, `ggplot2` for graphics, and `devtools` for package development.
-- ***Stata***: 3+ years of experience.
+Expert user of data.table. `R markdown` enthusiast.
+- **Stata** 5+ years.
 Taught 3 courses with Stata.
-Conduct most RA work in Stata.
-Able to do advance programming, like writing “ado” files.
+Used for quickly testing regression models.
-- ***Python***: 1.5+ years.
-Competent user of `pandas`.
-Primarily use Python to do text mining and text analysis.
+- **Python** 1.5+ years.
+Competent user of pandas.
+Taught a program evaluation class using Python.

-#### *Secondary*
-- ***Matlab and Octave***: 2+ years of experience.
-Primarily used to do Machine Learning testing and matrix intensive computation.
+- **Matlab** 2+ years.
+Primarily used to learn and tinker with Machine Learning.
-- ***SAS***: 2+ years of experience as part of my M.S. in Applied Statistics.
-Prefer not to use.
+- **SAS** 2+ years of experience but last used in 2011 as part of my M.S. in Applied Statistics.
+- **SQL** 1 year.
+Used to extract data fom mySQL server via RODBC.
+Knowledge of basic querying and preprocessing.

 ---

 ### FUN FACTS
-- Dual citizen of Chile and the US and a native Spanish speaker.
+- Dual citizen of Chile and the US
+- Native Spanish-speaker.
 - Avid Ultimate Frisbee player.